 9. BROOKS BOILER 3

 The Brooks Caldera 3 provides neutral arch support with a low drop.
-It’s upper is a mesh to give ideal breathability.
+Its upper is a mesh to give ideal breathability.
 It has a rocker style to help you run.
 It also has exceptional traction and stability.

 You will feel safe whether you run in the mud or on the snow.
 The tread is grippy.
 The toe is a bit narrow, but otherwise, the fit was perfect.
 They are not the most attractive pair of shoes, but they are more than suitable for a daily runner.